fujaba/fulibFx/ERROR_CODES.md

 - Annotation Processor: ❌

 This error is thrown if there is no previous element in the queue.
+This can happen if one tries to go back in the history, whilst already being at the first element.

 ### 5001: `No next element saved.`
 - Runtime: ✅
 - Annotation Processor: ❌

 This error is thrown if there is no next element in the queue.
+This can happen if one tries to go forward in the history, whilst already being at the last element.

 ## Subcomponents